beigeworm/PoshCord-C2/README.md

 **SYNOPSIS**

-Using a Discord Server Chat and a github text file to Act as a Command and Control Platform.
+Using a Discord webhook and a hosted text file to Act as a Command and Control Platform.

 **INFORMATION**